CDE will be closed on Monday, July 4 for the Independence Day holiday.

 Latest News and Updates

-State's Graduation rate improves to 81.1 percent
+State's Graduation rate dips slightly.

 Join the Colorado Re-Engagement Network hosted by Colorado Youth for a Change (CYC).
 Includes Network calls with schools and communities.